vegaprotocol/specs/protocol/0002-STTL-settlement.md

 ## Overview

-Vega operates as a decentralised "Central Counterparty" (CCP) and facilitates the settlement of markets at various stages of its lifecyle.
+Vega operates as a decentralised "Central Counterparty" (CCP) and facilitates the settlement of markets at various stages of its lifecycle.

 Settlement on markets occurs when: